2025 Tech Layoffs: A Comprehensive Tracker

 Intel

-Intel announced plans to lay off over 21,000 employees (20% of its workforce) in April, ahead of its Q1 earnings call under recently appointed CEO Lip-Bu Tan.
+Intel announced plans to lay off over 21,000 employees (roughly 20% of its workforce).
+This comes ahead of its Q1 earnings call under recently appointed CEO Lip-Bu Tan.

 GM